portainer/portainer-docs/docs/v2.0-be/deploy/beinstallk8s.md

 !!!
 Warning "Agent Versions"
     Always match the agent version to Portainer Server version. i.e., while installing or upgrading to Portainer 2.6 make sure all the agents are also version 2.6.

+!!!
+Warning "Access Control & RBAC"
+    Kubernetres RBAC needs to enabled and working for Access Control to work properly in Portainer.

 ## :fontawesome-solid-paper-plane: Portainer Deployment
 ---